Planetarium nabs $2.6M for decentralized RPG Nine Chronicles

 Three top investment pros open up about what it takes to get your video game funded.

-“Nine Chronicles is a decentralized RPG network powered by the player community,” said Kijun Seo, cofounder of Planetarium.
+“Nine Chronicles is a decentralized RPG network powered by the player community,” said Kijun Seo, a cofounder of Planetarium.
 “So what’s interesting about that is the entire game is open source, and there are no servers.
 So the entire game, the network, and the play, all occurs on players’ machines that connect to one another, kind of like the early days of Bitcoin.”

 It started as a kind of underground project.
 But there are now 2,000 players who are running the node infrastructure.